 Letter alleges lewd, drunken behavior by lottery officials

 SACRAMENTO, Calif.
-(AP) — Gov. Jerry Brown is asking the attorney general to look into a whistleblower complaint about alleged inappropriate and drunken behavior by staff of the California State Lottery.
+(AP) — Gov. Jerry Brown has asked the attorney general to look into a whistleblower complaint about alleged inappropriate and drunken behavior by staff of the California State Lottery, a spokeswoman said Thursday.

-The Sacramento Bee reports an anonymous employee last week sent Brown’s office and the newspaper a package of photos showing the behavior.
+An anonymous employee last week sent Brown’s office and The Sacramento Bee a letter and package of photos showing the behavior, the newspaper reported .

 One photo shows a man, allegedly a top lottery official, with his head up a woman’s shirt at a bar.
-It’s unclear who the woman is.
+The woman is unidentified.

-Brown spokeswoman Ali Bay says the contents of the letter are “troubling.”
+Brown spokeswoman Ali Bay called the contents of the letter “troubling.”
+It’s the second such package sent to Brown’s office since last year, according to the Bee.